aws-samples/whisper-transcription-awsbatch-inferentia-blog/README.md

 </p>

-The inf2.8xlarge instance has 32 vCPUs, so setting the maximum vCPU to a multiple of 32 number will determine the throughput capacity of the AWS Batch job queue—or how many compute environments AWS Batch will launch to transcribe multiple audio files concurrently.
+The inf2.8xlarge instance has 32 vCPUs, so setting the maximum vCPU to a multiple of 32 number will determine the throughput capacity of the AWS Batch job queue—or how many EC2 instances AWS Batch will launch to transcribe multiple audio files concurrently.
 For our experiment we will choose to process 5 audio files concurrently, so we will set the maximum vCPUs at 160.
-Once 5 compute environments are launched, jobs will simply wait in queue until a compute environment becomes available.
+Once 5 EC2 instances are launched, jobs will simply wait in queue until the EC2 instances become available.

 In the Network configuration, choose the Amazon Virtual Private Cloud (Amazon VPC) the compute environment will be deployed in.
 Select the Subnets and Security groups that will control access to the environment.